freedomofpress/securedrop/tails_files/README.md

 HidServAuth gu6yn2ml6ns5qupv.onion Us3xMTN85VIj5NOnkNWzW # client: bob
 ```

+If you're working on the Admin Workstation, you should also insert the lines found in `app-ssh-aths` and `mon-ssh-aths`, which will allow you to connect using a secure shell over Tor to the App and Monitor Servers.
 When you are done, click *Save* and close the text editor.

 ## Using Tails with the Workstation